Dental Implants Midland

 Does Getting Dental Implants Hurt?

 During the implant placement and abutment procedures, we will perform minor surgery, but your mouth will be completely numb for these treatments.
 As a result, you will not feel pain until after the anesthetic wears off.
 At that point, you may experience some discomfort as you heal.
-We recommend taking over-the-counter pain reliever and applying a cold compress to your face to control any potential swelling.
+We recommend taking an over-the-counter pain reliever and applying a cold compress to your face to control any potential swelling.
 Also, you should take it easy for a couple of days to allow your body to recover.

 How Long Does Implant Treatment Take?